 The Difference Between Pre and Probiotics, Plus Why You Need Both

 If you’ve heard us talk about our yacon syrup then you’ve definitely heard us talk about prebiotics.
-Much like probiotics, prebiotics are an essential part of gut health.
+Much like probiotics, prebiotics are an essential part of digestive health.
 Unlike probiotics, the PR team behind prebiotics isn’t as active – so while you’ve definitely heard all about the importance of a good probiotic and the health benefits of probiotic rich foods, you probably haven’t heard as much about prebiotics and the role they play in maintaining a healthy gut flora.
-We’re breaking down the different between prebiotics and probiotics, including how you could benefit from adding more of the former into your diet and why it's essential to have enough of both.
+We’re breaking down the difference between pre and probiotics, including how you could benefit from adding more of the former into your diet and why it's essential to have enough of both.

 First, let’s briefly explain what probiotics are.
-Probiotics are the bacteria and yeasts that reside in your gut.
+They are the bacteria and yeasts that reside in your intestine.
 When we think of the word bacteria, we often label it as bad, however in the case of probiotics, these bacteria are actually helpful in maintaining a healthy and happy gut.
 Our bodies are packed with both good and bad bacteria.
 Probiotics function to help balance these good and bad bacteria in your body, keeping it healthy and functioning at its best.
 Although probiotic supplements are on the rise, you can definitely provide your body with this beneficial bacteria through wholefoods like yogurt, pickled vegetables and other fermented foods.

 Prebiotics on the other hand are not ‘alive’.
-Prebiotics are types of soluble fiber that our bodies cannot digest which feed the good bacteria in your gut!
+They are types of soluble fiber that our bodies cannot digest which feed the good bacteria in your gut!
 For probiotics to thrive and survive, they must be fed – that’s where prebiotics come into play.
-Not only do prebiotics serve as food for probiotics but they also aid in creating an environment where microorganisms (like probiotics!) can flourish.
+Not only do prebiotics serve as food for them but they also aid in creating an environment where microorganisms (like probiotics!) can flourish.
 Prebiotics can be found in fiber-rich foods like fruit, vegetables, and wholegrains.

 How It Works: